zhouglgh/SONiC/doc/vrf/sonic-vrf-hld.md

 ### nbrmgrd changes

-- Listening to neighhor configuration on configdb, add neighbor entry to kernel only after the corresponding intf-bind-vrf event is processed.
+- Listening to neighbor configuration on configdb, add neighbor entry to kernel only after the corresponding intf-bind-vrf event is processed.
 In the current implementation neighbor may be added to kernel before intf-bind-vrf event.
 After intf-bind-vrf event kernel will flush all neighbors associated with this interface, the neighbor configuration get lost.

 ### fpmsyncd changes